 To display information on the quotes of the foreign exchange market, several ways of building charts exist.
 Charts are used by the trader to conduct technical analysis and make market decisions.
 They are built in two coordinates: price and/or tick volume (shown on the vertical axis) and time period (horizontal).
-Some kind of data is used for building charts (except tick ones):

 - close price – price*, which is formed at the end of the trading period;

 - high price – the highest price* of the trading period;